tierra-colada/h5geo/docs/source/tutorial/seismic.rst

    Sorting idea is effetive only if the chosen PKey has many repeating values.

-Updating XY boundary around the survey
+Calculating XY boundary around the survey
 --------------------------------------

-There is a convenient function to prepare XY boundary around survey.
+There is a convenient function to calculate XY boundary around survey.
 For 3D and 2D prestack data it uses convex hull algorithm.
-For 2D stack data it simply shows coordinates of traces.
+For 2D stack data it simply shows  ``CDP`` coordinates of traces.

 .. code:: c++